Skip to main content

 Monitoring

-All components expose prometheus metrics on the :9090/metrics endpoint.
-The metrics can be used in the Chorus Grafana dashboard to monitor workload, task rate, error rate, S3 objects, and bytes uploaded and downloaded.
+All components expose Prometheus metrics on the :9090/metrics endpoint.
+The metrics can be used in a Grafana dashboard to monitor workload, task rate, error rate, S3 objects, and bytes uploaded and downloaded.

 Tracing